MDU-C2/SLaRC-HeavySeeker-HT25/README.md

 $ /slarc_ws/livox_build.sh
 ```
 **To start the lidars, they need to first be powered and connected.**

+> [!NOTE]
+> You need to set the wired IPv4 address to *192.168.1.50* and the netmask to *255.255.255.0* in order to be able to have a connection with the lidars.

 Afterwards, source and start the publishers:
 ```